Salvador, Brazil: A complete travel guide with the top things to do

 What to do in Salvador in the rain

-Take the opportunity to visit the most diverse museums in Salvador, meet friends in the bars of Santo Antônio Além do Carmo, visit the main churches in the region, and enjoy the best of Bahia’s gastronomy.
+Take the opportunity to visit Salvador’s diverse museums, meet friends in the bars of Santo Antônio Além do Carmo, visit the main churches in the region, and enjoy the best of Bahia’s gastronomy.

 What to do near Salvador

-Check out some other destinations in Bahia and approximate distances from Salvador:
+Check out some other destinations in Bahia along with their approximate distances from Salvador:

 - Ilha de Itaparica (13km)